-From a practical perspective, naming the device helps with learning how to use the it and educating HCPs and patients on the drug/device combination.
+From a practical perspective, naming the device helps with learning how to use it and educating HCPs and patients on the drug/device combination.
 The device is very important in drug delivery and compliance; thus, the platform name helps with that education.

-For example, the type 2 diabetes product, TRULICITY, does not have a name for the device and the product’s use is confusing – it is unclear whether the product ‘box’ contains drug cartridges, needles, etc. It was not even clear if the dose is‘dialed’ or a one-time use.
+For example, the type 2 diabetes product, TRULICITY, does not have a name for the device and the product’s use is confusing – it is unclear whether the product ‘box’ contains drug cartridges, needles, etc. It was not even clear if the dose is ‘dialed’ or one-time use.